 - PhD (full and part-time)

 - PhDs by Means of Published Works (part-time only)

 - Practice-based PhDs in the Arts (full and part-time)

 - Doctor of Professional Practice (part-time only)

 Please see the How to apply page for application details.

 We also invite Visiting Researchers to work with our Academic staff.
 If you are interested in this, you will need to contact the Academic member of staff you wish to work with.

 Funded PhD studentships related to specific projects are advertised from time to time throughout the year.
-They cover costs including fees, maintenance grants and project budgets to cover costs of travel, subsistence, payment of all fees and registration fees.
-To qualify, candidates should have a good honours degree (upper second or first class) or a master’s degree in an appropriate academic subject and be able to provide satisfactory academic references.
+They cover costs including fees, maintenance grants and project budgets to cover costs of travel, subsistence and fees.
+To qualify, you should have a good honours degree (upper second or first class) or a master’s degree in an appropriate academic subject and be able to provide satisfactory academic references.